Soares/simplifience.com/post/reality/formalization.md

 This does not mean that we should use mathematics instead of English.
 Mathematics is not the only formalization available.
 The notation used is not important.
 What is important is that the notation is unambiguous.

-It does no good to convince your friend that addition combines numbers if they leave believing that $1 + 2 = 12$.
+It does no good to convince your friend that addition combines numbers if they leave the conversation believing that $1 + 2 = 12$.

 When discussing the actual way reality works it is important to be exact.
 For this reason, you must be presented with the equations that govern the rules of reality.

 Simplifience will not use the @post[archaic]math/archaic notation of mathematics, preferring a @post[simplified version]intro/notation.
 But you must be presented with equations all the same.